TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Thanks for keeping this repository inclusive!

-### Articles
+## Articles

 As a bonus to this repository, there are associated articles for every script.
 However, the articles do take awhile to write, so you can help by writing them as well.

 If you wish to help write articles, please [create an account][11] over on The Renegade Coder.
 When you're done, let me know in the associated GitHub issue.
 That way, I can elevate your privileges, so you can draft your article.

 Once everything is setup, make sure you [bookmark the backend][12].
 That way, you can quickly get to the area where you can draft articles.

-In addition, **anyone who writes an article will be granted collaborator status**, so there's an incentive.

-#### Writing Guidelines

 When writing articles, try to follow the conventions of other articles in the series (i.e. keep the same structure).
 When you're done, let me know in the associated GitHub issue, and I'll schedule the article for publishing.
-Don't worry about the featured image;
-I'll add one before publishing.

-#### Profile

-Don't forget to update your profile as it will be displayed at the bottom of the article.
-If you want a proper profile image, make sure to setup a [Gravatar][19] using the same email as your account.
+Don't worry about the featured image; I'll add one before publishing.
+However, if you'd like to save me some time, you can generate your own featured image by downloading an image of your choice from Pixabay and running the [Image Titler][30] program.
+Then, upload the image to the associated issue.

-### Pull Requests
+## Pull Requests

 If you wish to contribute, [fork][20] the repo and make a pull request with your changes.
 Ideally, your contribution should be to existing projects,